MicrosoftDocs/visualstudio-docs/docs/debugger/project-settings-for-csharp-debug-configurations.md

 For more information, see [Debug and release configurations](how-to-set-debug-and-release-configurations.md).

 >[!IMPORTANT]
->These settings don't apply to UWP apps.
+>These settings don't apply to .NET Core, ASP.NET, or UWP apps.
 To configure debug settings for UWP apps, see [Start a debugging session for a UWP app](start-a-debugging-session-for-a-store-app-in-visual-studio-vb-csharp-cpp-and-xaml.md).

 ## Debug tab